Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/VLC/README.md

 &nbsp;
 Configure source.
 Notes about passed options:
 * ```--with-*-config-path```: Reference correct ```*-config``` scripts to ensure VLC is cross-compiled against correct headers/libraries.
 * ```--disable-ogg```/```--disable-vorbis```: Build VLC without Vorbis and Ogg support.
 If this is needed, these options can be omitted.
-However, the required shared libraries will need to be built/installed first (not covered here or anywhere else in this repository: refer to References link(s)).
+However, the required shared libraries will need to be built/installed first (not covered here or anywhere else in this repository: refer to References link).
 * ```--disable-mkv```: Build VLC without Matroska support.
 If this is needed, these options can be omitted.
 However, the required shared libraries will need to be built/installed first (not covered here or anywhere else in this repository: refer to References link(s)).
 * ```--disable-arts```: The "Analog Realtime Synthesizer" is not available for PS2 Linux by default, so this needs to be disabled in VLC.
 * ```--disable-skins```/```--disable-skins2```/```--disable-wxwindows```: Disable Skins and wxWindows interfaces, as issues were encountered attempting to build these.